 Hog Island Audubon Camp continues our Making Bird Connections lecture series.
-Each month we feature a different bird-focused presenter followed by a connection to National Audubon Society's broader work.
+Each presentation will feature a different bird-focused presenter followed by a connection to National Audubon Society's broader work.
 Learn from top experts in the field and join us for these FREE presentations.
 Donations are encouraged and can be made online: Donate Today!

-Presentations will take place over Zoom and will be streamed over Facebook Live every month starting November 16th.
+Presentations will take place over Zoom and will be streamed over Facebook Live every other week starting February 9, 2023.
 You can register for each lecture at the links below.
 Details to log into the presentations will be emailed to you once you register.
 You must register for each presentation separately - click the links below.
 All presentations will start at 7:30pm Eastern Time.
 All presentations are recorded and available on the day after they are presented below.

 All donations go to support Hog Island Audubon Camp operations.